Should You Include References on Your CV? (Examples & Tips)

 When to include references in your CV

-For most job applications, it’s not necessary to list references on your CV as employers tend to request them in the later stages of the hiring process or just before they make you an offer.
+For most job applications in the UK, it’s not necessary to list references on your CV, as employers tend to request them in the later stages of the hiring process.
+This could be after reading your CV and cover letter, after you've attended an interview or just before they make you an offer.

 However, there are a few situations where employers expect to see them, or it may be beneficial to include them:

 You can easily add your references to your CV by starting with one of Jobseeker's professional CV templates.
-To get a head start writing your full CV, search for your job title in our library of examples.
+To get a head start writing your full CV, search for your job title in our CV examples library, or take a look how they can be presented in your CV below.

 How to list references on your CV

-Include the following details so that employers know who the referee is, how to contact them and what their relationship is to you:
+You'll want to aim to include two references in your CV, and add the following details for each, so employers know who the referee is, how to contact them and what their relationship is to you:

 - Referee’s first and last name